-7.2 Receivables, Assets and Liabilities on Customer Contracts and Costs to Obtain and Fulfil Contracts
+7.3 Receivables, assets and liabilities on customer contracts and costs to obtain and fulfil contracts

 Accounts receivable are recorded at their nominal value.
 They are subject to impairment, recognised as Selling and Administrative Expenses, in order to cover the risk of expected future losses.
-These impairments are determined on the basis of a statistical approach of expected credit losses by market and region, after taking into account deposits and guarantees received, and supplemented, where applicable, by a specific impairment in the event of failure to make contractual payments or significant financial difficulties on the part of a customer.
+These impairments are determined on the basis of a statistical approach of expected credit losses by market and region, after taking into account the deposits and guarantees received, and supplemented, where applicable, by a specific impairment in the event of failure to make contractual payments or significant financial difficulties on the part of a customer.

-Assets held under customer contracts include assets relating to revenue recognised in respect of variable prices or free periods not yet invoiced to the customer, the deferred costs of sales of terminals in the Broadband business and the consideration paid to the customer.
-Contract fulfillment costs include the deferral of the cost of sales of Broadband terminals.
+Assets held under customer contracts include assets relating to revenue recognised in respect of variable prices or free periods not yet invoiced to the customer.
+The deferred costs of obtaining contracts correspond to the consideration paid to the customer.
+Contract fulfilment costs include the deferral of the cost of sales of Broadband terminals.